Sophocles: Composition and inconsistencies

-The plays were written across thirty-six years of Sophocles' career and were not composed in chronological order, but instead were written in the order Antigone, Oedipus Rex, and Oedipus at Colonus.
+The plays were written across 36 years of Sophocles's career and were not composed in chronological order, but instead were written in the order Antigone, Oedipus Rex, and Oedipus at Colonus.
 Nor were they composed as a trilogy – a group of plays to be performed together, but are the remaining parts of three different groups of plays.
 As a result, there are some inconsistencies: notably, Creon is the undisputed king at the end of Oedipus Rex and, in consultation with Apollo, single-handedly makes the decision to expel Oedipus from Thebes.
-Creon is also instructed to look after Oedipus' daughters Antigone and Ismene at the end of Oedipus Rex.
-By contrast, in the other plays there is some struggle with Oedipus' sons Eteocles and Polynices in regard to the succession.
+Creon is also instructed to look after Oedipus's daughters Antigone and Ismene at the end of Oedipus Rex.
+By contrast, in the other plays there is some struggle with Oedipus's sons Eteocles and Polynices in regard to the succession.
 In Oedipus at Colonus, Sophocles attempts to work these inconsistencies into a coherent whole: Ismene explains that, in light of their tainted family lineage, her brothers were at first willing to cede the throne to Creon.
 Nevertheless, they eventually decided to take charge of the monarchy, with each brother disputing the other's right to succeed.
 In addition to being in a clearly more powerful position in Oedipus at Colonus, Eteocles and Polynices are also culpable: they consent (l.
 429, Theodoridis, tr.) to their father's going to exile, which is one of his bitterest charges against them.

 Other plays

 In addition to the three Theban plays, there are four surviving plays by Sophocles: Ajax, Women of Trachis, Electra, and Philoctetes, the last of which won first prize in 409 BC.

 Ajax focuses on the proud hero of the Trojan War, Telamonian Ajax, who is driven to treachery and eventually suicide.
-Ajax becomes gravely upset when Achilles’ armor is presented to Odysseus instead of himself.
+Ajax becomes gravely upset when Achilles's armor is presented to Odysseus instead of himself.
 Despite their enmity toward him, Odysseus persuades the kings Menelaus and Agamemnon to grant Ajax a proper burial.

 The Women of Trachis (named for the Trachinian women who make up the chorus) dramatizes Deianeira's accidentally killing Heracles after he had completed his famous twelve labors.
-Tricked into thinking it is a love charm, Deianeira applies poison to an article of Heracles' clothing; this poisoned robe causes Heracles to die an excruciating death.
-Upon learning the truth, Deianeira commits suicide.
+Tricked into thinking it is a love charm, Deianeira applies poison to an article of Heracles's clothing; this poisoned robe causes Heracles to die an excruciating death.
+Upon learning the truth, Deianeira kills herself.

-Electra corresponds roughly to the plot of Aeschylus' Libation Bearers.
+Electra corresponds roughly to the plot of Aeschylus's Libation Bearers.
 It details how Electra and Orestes avenge their father Agamemnon's murder by Clytemnestra and Aegisthus.

 Philoctetes retells the story of Philoctetes, an archer who had been abandoned on Lemnos by the rest of the Greek fleet while on the way to Troy.
-After learning that they cannot win the Trojan War without Philoctetes' bow, the Greeks send Odysseus and Neoptolemus to retrieve him; due to the Greeks' earlier treachery, however, Philoctetes refuses to rejoin the army.
-It is only Heracles' deus ex machina appearance that persuades Philoctetes to go to Troy.
+After learning that they cannot win the Trojan War without Philoctetes's bow, the Greeks send Odysseus and Neoptolemus to retrieve him; due to the Greeks' earlier treachery, however, Philoctetes refuses to rejoin the army.
+It is only Heracles's deus ex machina appearance that persuades Philoctetes to go to Troy.